Middle-class squeeze: Income changes

 Another narrative described by Paul Krugman is that a resurgence of movement conservatism since the 1970s, embodied by Reaganomics in the United States during the 1980s, resulted in a variety of policies that favored owners of capital and natural resources over laborers.
-Many developed countries did not have an increase in inequality similar to the United States over the 1980-2006 period, though they were subjected to the same market forces by globalization.
+Many other developed countries did not have an increase in inequality similar to the United States over the period from 1980 to 2006, though they were subjected to the same market forces due to globalization.
 This indicates U.S. policy was a major factor in widening inequality.

 Either way, the shift is visible when comparing productivity and wages.
 From 1950 to 1970, improvement in real compensation per hour tracked improvement in productivity.
 This was part of the implied contract between workers and owners.

 Historical perspective

 In 1995, 60% of American workers were laboring for real wages below previous peaks, while at the median, “real wages for nonsupervisory workers were down 13% from peak 1973 levels.”